shijianzhong/kite-public/README.md

 Kite does not scrape news websites, it only uses publicly available information in RSS feeds.

-## Guideline for editing Media information
+## Guidelines for editing Media information

 Kite uses contents of `media_data.json` to show additional information about sources of information.
 Initial information has been sources from https://statemediamonitor.com/ and the classification methodology  is explained here https://statemediamonitor.com/methodology/